Tosmel2/Yourcareerex/Week_4_Assignment/README.md

 9. Write a function that accepts hours worked.
 If hours ≥ 40, return "Full-time", else "Part-time" using a ternary operator.

-10. Write an arrow function that takes two numbers and returns the larger one.
+10. Write an arrow function that takes two numbers and returns the larger one..